Dino Alfieri

-Odoardo Dino Alfieri (8 June 1886 – 2 January 1966) was an Italian fascist politician and diplomat.
-He served as Mussolini's press and propaganda minister and ambassador to Berlin.
+Edoardo (Dino) Alfieri (8 June 1886 – 2 January 1966) was an Italian fascist politician and diplomat.
+He served as Benito Mussolini's press and propaganda minister and ambassador to Berlin.

 Early life and education

 Alfieri was born in Bologna in 1886 to Antonio and Maria Bedogni.
 Growing up, he was politically active, joining the Nationalist Association in 1910.

 He completed his law degree at the University of Genoa in 1915 and shortly thereafter volunteer for military service.
 Alfieri was quickly promoted to lieutenant earning a bronze medal in 1916 and silver medal for military valor in 1917.
 He was discharged in July 1919.

-In 1911 he finished law studies and soon after joined the nationalist group formed by Enrico Corradini.
+In 1911, he finished law studies and soon after joined the nationalist group formed by Enrico Corradini.
 A volunteer in World War I, he was critical of the merger between Corradini's group and Benito Mussolini's National Fascist Party (PNF).
 Nonetheless, he was elected to the Italian Chamber of Deputies on the PNF list in 1924.